jompon/Illustrating-Artificial-Intelligence-and-Software-Engineering-Concepts-through-Othello/README.md

 Instruction:

-You need to put an image to path src/Support/
+You need to put an image to path src/Support/ before run.

 You can download on http://www.mediafire.com/?1yvhzkybpot0qja